harnerdesigns/jackharner-gatsby/content/blog/my-first-month-as-a-freelancer/index.md

 * My nose is not dog proof.
 * I am the only one in charge of making sure I get my work.
-* Twitter continues to be my most profitable network, as far as getting clients.
+* BlueSky continues to be my most profitable network, as far as getting clients.
 * Prioritize creating content over consuming content.

 > ### I might turn this into a monthly series following my Freelance career.
-Hit me up on [Twitter @JackHarner](https://twitter.com/jackharner) if you want to see more like this!
+Hit me up on [BlueSky @JackHarner](https://bsky.app/profile/jackharner.com) if you want to see more like this!